 cXML Punchout Catalog

-The Punchout catalog works in a similar way to the OCI standard and was developed by Ariba in the USA.
-Systems from Oracle, coupa or SAP Ariba rely on this standard.
-Orders can be transmitted via this interface in a similar way to IDS Connect.
-It is also possible to return order confirmations, shipping notifications or invoices.
+The Punchout Catalog works similarly to the OCI standard and was developed by Ariba in the USA.
+Systems from Oracle, Coupa, and SAP Ariba rely on this standard.
+Similar to IDS Connect, orders can be transmitted via this interface.
+In addition, order confirmations, dispatch advices, or invoices can be returned.

 Function: